mikepsinn/think-bynumbers-jekyll/_posts/2012-04-17-ideal-level-of-government-spending.md

 </div>

 <div>
-  Government expenditure on these functions increases a country&#8217;s productivity.
+  Government expenditure on these functions increases a country's productivity.
 </div>

 <div>